Jojo44/GBXRemote/README.md

 #About

-This PHP Library allows you to connect with a Maniaplanet Server to display e.g. the current players on your website.
-It´s a rewrite of the originally with dedicated server deliverd GbxRemote.inc.php using php´s xmlrpc extension.
+This PHP library allows you to connect with a Maniaplanet Server to display e.g. the current players on your website.
+It´s a rewrite of the originally with the dedicated server deliverd GbxRemote.inc.php.
+It was a test if the php build in xmlrpc library is faster than a self written one.
+Some tests have shown that this isn´t the case for a small acount of requests.
+However if you are using this library with a servercontroller wtih frequent requests you will get better speed and workload.

 #Documentation
 ##Install php xmlrpc extension